April 29, 2025

 Curtailment

-In curtailment, we temporarily turn off PV installations at times when the electricity price is unfavorable, such as when prices are negative, in order to avoid feed-in costs.
-In our reports, we show how many kWh were generated by the solar installation, and what the estimated yield of that was based on the applicable Day-Ahead prices.
+During curtailment, we temporarily shut down PV systems when electricity prices are unfavorable—for example, when prices are negative—in order to avoid feed-in costs.
+In our reports, we show how many kWh were generated by the solar system and what the estimated revenue was based on the applicable Day-Ahead prices.

-We also calculate the added value of our control: what financial savings have been made because the installation was switched off during these unfavorable moments.
-Because we cannot measure the actual generation during curtailment, as the installation is off, we make an estimate of the missed production.
+In addition, we calculate the added value of our management approach: what financial savings were achieved by shutting down the installation during these unfavorable times?
+Since we cannot measure actual generation during curtailment—after all, the installation is shut down—we estimate the lost production.

-To do this, we use KNMI irradiation data from weather stations throughout the Netherlands.
-Based on the location and capacity of the installation, we calculate a realistic estimate of what would otherwise have been generated.
-For the financial settlement, we use the prevailing imbalance prices at the moments of curtailment.
+To do this, we use KNMI solar radiation data collected from weather stations throughout the Netherlands.
+Based on the location and capacity of the installation, we calculate a realistic estimate of how much electricity would otherwise have been generated.
+For financial settlement, we use the applicable imbalance prices at the times of curtailment.

 Battery control

-At Covolt, we control batteries based on price incentives in the imbalance market.
-That means we automatically make batteries charge when imbalance prices are low, and discharge when they are high, with the goal of maximizing financial returns.
+At Covolt, we manage batteries based on price incentives in the imbalance market.
+This means we automatically charge batteries when imbalance prices are low and discharge them when prices are high, with the goal of achieving the highest possible financial return.

 In our reports, we show per day how much energy was charged and discharged, and at what imbalance prices this occurred.
 This gives customers insight into the added value of our steering and the volume of battery activity.